Student Life at Columbia University: What It’s Like to Live in New York City

 Student Life in New York

-NYC offers a vibrant and culturally rich student life, with the presence of some of the best universities in USA, diverse courses, better research opportunities, and the possibility of working at some of the best companies in the world, post-graduation, such as Google, IBM, Deloitte, American Express and JPMorgan Chase and Co. among others, too good to pass.
+NYC offers culturally rich student life, with the presence of some of the best universities in USA, diverse courses, better research opportunities, and the possibility of working at some of the best companies in the world, post-graduation, such as Google, IBM, Deloitte, American Express, and JPMorgan Chase and Co.
+The city subway runs 24 hours a day.

 Student Life at Columbia University